dymaczew/fs20icam/README.md

 # Tutorials for FastStart 2020 ICAM Labs

 The following tutorials were created for use during FastStart 2020 events.
-For later access look at [ibm.com/demos](httsp://www.ibm.com/demos)
+For later access look at [ibm.com/demos](https://www.ibm.com/demos)

 Please provide any feedback via the Event mobile app or via mail/slack to the lab author

+## General tutorials (for both lab sessions)

+The following tutorials are needed for each lab session using the Skytap based managed cluster environments

 [Accessing the environment](./LabGuides/Exercise0/README.md)